kiwi0fruit/jats/README.md

 | 7  | +Q/⁠-⁠D       | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | +3  | +3  | +3  | +3  | -3  | -3  | -3  | -3  |
 | 8  | +Ag./⁠-⁠Bd.   | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | 0   | 0   | 0   | 0   | 0   | 0   | 0   | 0   |     | +3  | +3  | -3  | -3  | -3  | -3  | +3  | +3  |

-There is a hypothesys that 8 Reinin-Khizhnyak axes are the only axes that have independent variation if we are to interpret them as factors (correcting their dependence first).
+**There is a hypothesys that 8 Reinin-Khizhnyak axes are the only axes that have independent variation if we are to interpret them as factors (correcting their dependence first).**

-PS: Used: I E J P Y O S N F T Q D G B A X U. Free: C H K L M R V W Z

 ### 11.4 Non-standard dominant Khizhnyak functions